jessedi0n/gpt4chrome-chrome-extension/README.md

 # GPT4Chrome

 A Chrome extension that brings the power of OpenAI's GPT models to every web page you visit.
-With GPT4Chrome, you can have a seamless chat experience, without ever leaving your favorite website.
+With GPT4Chrome, you can have a seamless ChatGPT experience, without ever leaving your favorite website.
 Whether you're researching a topic or just looking for some AI-powered fun, GPT4Chrome is always just a click away.

 ## Features